opf/openproject/docs/release-notes/9-0-0/README.md

 ## Board view (Enterprise / Cloud Edition)

-The board view is a new module for OpenProject and allows Scrum and Kanban-style agile project mangement.
+The board view is a new module for OpenProject and allows Scrum and Kanban-style agile project management.
 You can display display a board view with the different statuses shown as columns (similarly to a Kanban board) and quickly update the status.
 Alternatively, you can define a basic board with custom names or display versions as columns (e.g. to plan your roadmap).

 Since boards display work packages - just like the work packages list - you can easily combine traditional and agile project management.
 Simply schedule your tasks in the Gantt chart and work on them from the boards view.